Kali: Symbolism

 There are several interpretations of the symbolism behind the commonly represented image of Kali standing on Shiva's supine form.
 A common interpretation is that Shiva symbolizes purusha, the universal unchanging aspect of reality, or pure consciousness.
-Kali represents Prakriti, nature or matter, sometimes seen as having a feminine quality.
+Kali represents Prakriti, nature or matter, sometimes seen as having a feminine quality of creation of life.
 The merging of these two qualities represent ultimate reality.

 A tantric interpretation sees Shiva as consciousness and Kali as power or energy.
 Consciousness and energy are dependent upon each other, since Shiva depends on Shakti, or energy, in order to fulfill his role in creation, preservation, and destruction.
 In this view, without Shakti, Shiva is a corpse—unable to act.